Do you want a good website?

 Just not the most critical content.

-Information that’s critical for consumers to see, put it above the fold.
+Information that’s critical for consumers to see should be above the fold.

 Your website is your business card and your #1 salesperson -- working 24/7.